Bondsman: Understanding the Different Classifications and Their Purposes

 What is a Bail Bondsman?

-It isn’t always necessary to use a bail bond, but doing so offers you more security, especially if you are unable to pay the full bail amount or are not sure the defendant will appear at all the court dates.
+Using a bail bond isn’t always necessary, but doing so offers you more security, especially if you cannot pay the full bail amount or are not sure the defendant will appear at all the court dates.
 By opting for a bail bond, you choose to work with a bail bond agency that will assign one of their licensed agents, also known as a bondsman, to your case.
-The bail bondsmen will then work with you and the defendant to ensure all necessary court procedures and appearances are met.
+The bail bondsmen will then work with you and the defendant to meet all necessary court procedures and appearances.

 A bail bondsman may be hired directly by the defendant, but most often, bail bonds with a bonds agency are secured by a cosigner who has put up collateral.
 The bail bond agency takes on the full bail amount for a 10 to 20 percent fee, paid by either the defendant or cosigner.
 Once the bail amount is paid, the defendant is released with the understanding that they must appear in court.